How to Choose a Wedding Photographer

 None of those phrases really matter.
 To conclude, whether or not you like what you’re seeing is definitely one of the seven questions to ask before hiring your wedding photographer.

 Following on from the last point, pretty images on Instagram are one thing.
-But you need the full picture.
-Any couple who contacts me is told the same thing: one of the critical questions to ask before hiring your wedding photographer is, “Can you show us some full wedding day galleries?”
+But you need the full picture, no pun intended.
+Any couple who contacts me is told the same thing: one of the critical questions to ask before hiring your wedding photographer is, “Can you show us some actual, full wedding galleries?”